Multi-Unit Freehold Block Mortgages

 Multi-unit freehold block mortgages tend to be a bit more expensive than typical Buy to Let agreements, although this doesn’t necessarily mean they’re out of reach.
 Many specialist lenders still offer very reasonable rates to their customers, so it’s possible you could end up paying similar to what you would for a more ‘vanilla’ property.

-As always, the deals you are offered will be based on your finances and your unique personal situation, which is why it’s so crucial to get advice from an experienced broker from the very beginning of your mortgage journey.
-It’s the only way you can be sure you’re getting the most competitive rates and terms from a lender who understands your goals, and has the means to help you achieve them.
+As always, the deals you are offered will be based on your finances and your unique personal situation, which is why it’s so crucial to get advice from an experienced mortgage broker from the very beginning of your mortgage journey.
+It’s the only way you can be sure you’re getting the most competitive interest rates and terms from a lender who understands your goals and has the means to help you achieve them, securing your mortgage application.

 Is it worth investing in a multi-unit freehold block property?